-The Association shall appoint a Codes Enforcement Officer who shall be responsible for processing applications, building permits, plans, inspections and maintaining the records and reports.
+The Association shall appoint a Codes Enforcement Officer who shall be responsible for processing applications, building permits, plans, inspections and maintaining the records and reports of the ARB.
 The Codes Enforcement Officer shall review and take action upon all applications within 30 days of the date of application receipt.
+The ARB shall consider any variances and appeals and when necessary, and submit appeals for further review to the PEPOA Board of Directors.